-Individuals 16-25 years old who are passionate about a equal and equitable world.
+Individuals 16-25 years old who are passionate about an equitable world.

 If you are interested in joining the Youth Program, or working with them as a mentor, please get in touch by calling the Resourcefulness Center at (503) 238-0522 or emailing SJYP@abicommunity.org